woow-wu7/8-penetrate/4-ENGLISH/0-0-CLASSIFICATION/AA-2-JobInterview.md

 (2)
 In the second company, I was 【 primarily/mainly 】 【 in charge of 】 implementing the three insurance-related applications.

-The main function of the first application is to help drivers to 【 reduce 】 the 【 probability 】 of the 【 accidents 】 【 while 】 driving.
+The main function of the first application is to help drivers to 【 reduce 】 the 【 probability概率 】 of the 【 accidents 】 【 while 】 driving.

 The main function of the second application is to 【 provide 】 a 【 online-store 】 for users to 【 purchase 】 the type of insurance (that) they need.

-The main function of the third application is to cover the entire 【 process of 】 【 claims 】.
+The main function of the third application is to cover the entire 【 process of 】 【 claims理赔索赔 】.

 (3)
-In the third company, I was primarily responsible for implementing projects 【 related 】 to 【 infrastructure 】 and 【 efficiency engineering 】.
+In the third company, I was primarily responsible for implementing projects 【 related 】 to 【 infrastructure基础设施 】 and 【 efficiency engineering 】.

 The project I 【 mainly 】 want to introduce is called《 Full Link Tracking System 》.
 // ( The project I mainly want to introduce is called《 Full Link Tracking System 》in my last job. )